SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts-new.markdown

 2. You will need the user **id** previously stored in the user’s profile to post receipts on their behalf.
 3. Post receipt using the [Post Receipt](https://developer.concur.com/api-reference/receipts/endpoints.html#endpoint-post-a-receipt) endpoint.
 4. You should store the `concur-correlationid` and the **Location** link from the response headers even for successful responses, this will facilitate support efforts in case of a missing receipt from a user’s SAP Concur account.
+5. General eReceipt is not mapped to any expense type.
+When user adds the eReceipt into the expense report, the expense entry's expense type will be "Undefined".
+User needs to change the expense type accordingly.

 The general eReceipt schema includes all receipt core definitions.